usaid-cs/yesterday-i-learned/random.md

 1. Samsung reports preventing OLED burn-in by ["avoid keeping a static picture on ... for more than two hours at a time"](http://www.samsung.com/ca/support/skp/faq/441670).
 1. E162 [Betanin](https://en.wikipedia.org/wiki/Betanin) aka Beetroot red is the name of the red food dye.
 Betanin degrades when subjected to light, heat, and oxygen.
 1. Midlife is when you are between the age of 40 and 55.
 Midwife is when you deal with someone else's pregnancy.
-1. Eggs can increase cardiovascular risk, not largely because of the cholesterol content, but largely because eggs contain a lot of lecithin, which is converted to ["TMAO"](https://en.wikipedia.org/wiki/Trimethylamine_N-oxide) by gut bacteria, which, in turn, alters cholesterol metabolism, increasing cholesterol deposition along blood vessel walls.
-Counter this with vegetarian food, which changes the gut flora composition slightly.
 1. [62.1 Tg of chicken eggs was produced in 2009.](https://en.wikipedia.org/wiki/Egg_as_food) That is 2.32 million tonnes of cholesterol.
 1. /r/popular [is](https://www.reddit.com/r/NoStupidQuestions/comments/5ud2pe/difference_between_rpopular_and_rall/) a cleaned up version (or censored, if you want to think of it that way) of /r/all.
 1. WOSIB stands for "Women Opposing Shitting In Bags", the same people in Women Aginst [Colectomies](https://en.wikipedia.org/wiki/Colectomy) and Proctocolectomies (WACAP).
 1. Through a cheap USB-C cable (say between a laptop and a phone), it is not that the phone will blow up because it asks for too much power; [it is that the laptop will burn out because it could not supply the requested power.](https://www.theverge.com/2016/2/4/10916264/usb-c-russian-roulette-power-cords) At least for that guy on The Verge.
-1. [Experts](https://www.slideshare.net/inapurba/quality-assurance-vs-quality-control-62273982) (i.e. people on the Internet) argue that QC is fulfilling quality requirements, whereas QA devises processes to ensure high quality.
+1. [Experts](https://www.slideshare.net/inapurba/quality-assurance-vs-quality-control-62273982) (i.e. people on the Internet) argue that QC fulfils quality requirements, whereas QA devises processes to ensure high quality.
 In short, QA are the managers, QC are the monkeys.
 1. [Early electric cars](https://en.wikipedia.org/wiki/History_of_the_electric_vehicle) were limited to 32km/h because, apparently, they didn't have transistors.
 Suspect this has to do with holding charge.
 1. Gerrit shares the same "Working ..." popover as Gmail.
 Odd, really, because Gerrit is made with GWT, but Gmail isn't.
 Gerrit is a fork of [Rietveld](https://en.wikipedia.org/wiki/Rietveld_%28software%29), named after [Gerrit Rietveld the Dutch architect](https://en.wikipedia.org/wiki/Gerrit_Rietveld), which was in turn written by [Guido](https://en.wikipedia.org/wiki/Guido_van_Rossum), to manage his subversion repositories.
 1. [Five whys](http://www.startuplessonslearned.com/2008/11/five-whys.html), a systematic way to find the root cause of a problem, can potentially blame the wrong thing.
 For example, if you incorrectly assert that "the code was written  because Bob did it", rather than "the code was written because management wants it", the chain of explanations can be entirely different.